 Group Coaching for Anti-Racist White Leaders

-This group coaching series is intended for white leaders ready to reflect on and take action steps to move aside obstacles to
+This group coaching series is intended for white people who want to work together to unpack

 (*Ginger Cockerham, Group Coaching: a comprehensive blueprint)